SpiderOak/nimbus.io/docs/developers_guide.rst

 Accessing Nimbus.io via a Library
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Nearly any programming language will able to use the Nimbus.IO REST API directly over HTTP (described below.).
-However there are also libraries available to abstract the REST  API and provide a higher level interface.
+You acn use Nimbus.io via the REST API directly over HTTP (described below.).
+However the easiest way is to use a library that abstracts the REST  API and provides a higher level interface.

 The base client library for Nimbus.io is called `lumberyard` and is available as a Python module.

 We've ported the popular Amazon S3 library `boto` to use Nimbus.io and we call this module `motoboto`.
-It internally uses `lumberyard`, but presents the same interface as boto so applications using `boto` could use `motoboto` instead as a drop in alternative.
+It internally uses `lumberyard`, but presents the same interface as `boto` so applications using `boto` could use `motoboto` as an easy alternative.

 The development roadmap includes expanding the selection of client libraries to include options for PHP, Perl, Ruby, Java, C#, Clojure, Node.js, Erlang, and